 For those of you who are new to Snowflake, let’s start with Snowflake consumption pricing basics.
-Snowflake overall is usage or consumption based pricing.
-This means you ONLY pay for what you use.
-Technically, you could actually setup a free Snowflake Trial Account and never pay anything because you never used any of the services that have a cost.
-This is really awesome.
+Snowflake overall is usage or consumption-based pricing.
+This means you only pay for what you use.
+Technically, you could set up a free Snowflake Trial Account and never pay anything because you never used any of the services that have a cost.
+T

 For most Snowflake Accounts, Snowflake Compute or the Snowflake Warehouses (which are virtual compute engines) is where 90% or more of your costs are.
 The other four cost areas of Storage Costs, Cloud Computing Costs, Cloud Services Costs, and Data Transfer costs are typically easily 10% or less of the Snowflake SaaS costs per month.
 Often the others can even be 1% or less unless you have certain use cases or end up mistakenly using Snowflake Cost Anti-patterns.